-We own the trademarks used in connection with our non-licensed apparel segment and act as licensee of certain trademarks owned by third parties that are used in connection with our licensed apparel.
+We own the trademarks used by us in connection with our wholesale non-licensed product segment and act as licensee of certain trademarks owned by third parties that are used in connection with our wholesale licensed product segment.
 The principal brands that we license are summarized under the heading "Licensing" above.
-We own a number of proprietary brands that we use in connection with our business and products including, among others, Andrew Mare, Mare New York, Mare Moto, Jessica Howard, Eliza J., Black Rivet, Marvin Richards, Winlit, G-III and G-III Sports by Carl Banks.
-We have registered, or applied for registration of, many of our trademarks in multiple jurisdictions for use on a variety of apparel and apparel-related products, as well as for retail services.
+We own a number of proprietary brands that we use in connection with our business and products including, among others, Andrew Marc, Marc New York, Marc Moto, Jessica Howard, Eliza J., Black Rivet, Marvin Richards, Winlit, G-III and G-III Sports by Carl Banks.
+We have registered, or applied for registration of, many of our trademarks in multiple jurisdictions for use on a variety of apparel and related other products, as well as for retail services.

 In markets outside of the U.S., our rights to some of our trademarks may not be clearly established.
-In the course of our attempts to expand into foreign markets, we may experience conflicts with various third parties who have acquired ownership rights in certain trademarks, which would impede our use and registration of some of our trademarks.
+In the course of our attempts to expand into foreign markets, we may experience conflicts with various third parties who have acquired ownership rights in certain trademarks that would impede our use and registration of some of our trademarks.
 Such conflicts are common and may arise from time to time as we pursue international expansion.
-Although we have not in the past suffered any material restraints or restrictions on doing business in desirable markets or in new product categories, we cannot be sure that significant impediments will not arise in the future as we expand product offerings and introduce additional brands to new
+Although we have not in the past suffered any material restraints or restrictions on doing business in desirable markets or in new product categories, we cannot be sure that significant impediments will not arise in the future as we expand product offerings and introduce additional brands to new markets.